Tr3pst4r/Update-ShowHiddenChannels/README.md

 On September 26th, 2022, Discord has pushed out an absolutely massive change that completely restructured all of their internals and changed the functionality of countless modules.
 This has broken BetterDiscord itself and plugins completely.

-On October 16th, 2022, I took it upon myself to fix the plugin and make it work again.
+On December 29th, 2022, I took it upon myself to fix the plugin and make it work again.
 I have no idea how long this will last, but I will try to keep it updated as long as I can.

 ## How to Install
-- Download ShowHiddenChannels.plugin.js by opening [this](https://raw.githubusercontent.com/JustOptimize/return-ShowHiddenChannels/main/ShowHiddenChannels.plugin.js) then right-clicking on that new page and clicking "Save As...".
+- Download ShowHiddenChannels.plugin.js by opening [this](https://raw.githubusercontent.com/Tr3pst4r/Update-ShowHiddenChannels/main/ShowHiddenChannels.plugin.js) then right-clicking on that new page and clicking "Save As...".
 - Move it into the plugins folder
 - If you don't have the ZeresPluginLibrary it will prompt you to install it
 - Enable the plugin and the library